 In order to maintain admission in the program, a cumulative GPA of 2.5 or better must be maintained.
 If a candidate's cumulative GPA falls below 2.5, admission to program will be immediately suspended and the candidate will be ineligible to continue in professional studies courses.
 Readmission may be granted by the Dean when the candidate achieves a cumulative GPA of 2.5 or higher.
+A GPA of 2.75 is required to student teach.

-THE PROFESSIONAL SEMESTER
+THE STUDENT TEACHING SEMESTER

-During the semester prior to directed teaching, candidates will take EDU300: Professional Semester Seminar where they will apply for admission into the professional semester.
+During the semester prior to student teaching, candidates will take EDU300: Professional Semester Seminar where they will apply for admission into the student teaching semester.